qdm12/reactserv/README.md

 - Reads the static React files from disk and serves them from memory
 - Modify in-memory files with the `ROOT_URL` set, so using a reverse proxy is easier
+- Reloads files in memory on any file change (works on all platforms, and obviously Linux/Docker)
 - Compatible with `amd64`, `386`, `arm64`, `arm32v7`, `arm32v6`, `ppc64le` and `s390x` CPU architectures
 - [Docker image tags and sizes](https://hub.docker.com/r/qmcgaw/reactserv/tags)